linwoodc3/gdeltPyR/README.md

 This project will evolve in [two phases](https://github.com/linwoodc3/gdeltPyR/projects).
 Moreover, if you want to contribute to the project, this section can help prioritize where to put efforts.
 > Phase 1 focuses on providing consistent, stable, and reliable access to GDELT data.

-Therefore, most [issues](https://github.com/linwoodc3/gdeltPyR/issues) in this phase will build out the main `Search` class to return [GDELT data, version 1.0 or version 2.0](http://gdeltproject.org/data.html#intro), or equally important, give a relevant error message when no data is returned.
+`gdeltPyR` will help data scientists, researchers, data enthusiasts, and curious Python coders in this phase.
+Therefore, most [issues](https://github.com/linwoodc3/gdeltPyR/issues) in this phase will build out the main [`Search` method of the `gdelt` class](https://github.com/linwoodc3/gdeltPyR/blob/master/gdelt/base.py#L181-L690) to return [GDELT data, version 1.0 or version 2.0](http://gdeltproject.org/data.html#intro), or equally important, give a relevant error message when no data is returned.
 This also means the project will focus on building documentation, a unit testing framework (shooting for 90% coverage), and creating a helper class that provides helpful information on column names/table descriptions.

 > Phase 2 brings analytics to `gdeltPyR` to expand the library beyond a simple data retrieval functionality

 This phase is what will make `gdeltPyR` useful to a wider audience.
-The major addition will be an `Analysis` class.
-For the data-literate users (data scientists, researchers, students, data journalists, etc), enhancements in this phase will save time by providing summary statistics and extraction methods of GDELT data, and as a result reduce the time a user would spend writing code to perform routine data cleanup/analysis.
+The major addition will be an `Analysis` method of the `gdelt` class which will analyze outputs of the `Search` method.
+For data-literate users (data scientists, researchers, students, data journalists, etc), enhancements in this phase will save time by providing summary statistics and extraction methods of GDELT data, and as a result reduce the time a user would spend writing code to perform routine data cleanup/analysis.
 For the non-technical audience (students, journalists, business managers, etc.), enhancesments in this phase will provide outputs that summarize GDELT data, which can in turn be used in reports, articles, etc.  Areas of focus include descriptive statistics (mean, split-apply-combine stats, etc), spatial analysis, and time series.

 ## New Features (0.1.10)